aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/resource_account.md

 ## Function `create_resource_account_and_fund`

-Creates a new resource account, transfer the amount of coins from the origin to the resource account, and rotates the authentication key to either the optional auth key if it is non-empty (though auth keys are 32-bytes) or the source accounts current auth key.
-Note, this function adds additional resource ownership to the resource account and should only be used for resource accounts that need access to <code>Coin&lt;AptosCoin&gt;</code>.
+Creates a new resource account, transfer the amount of coins from the origin to the resource<br/> account, and rotates the authentication key to either the optional auth key if it is<br/> non&#45;empty (though auth keys are 32&#45;bytes) or the source accounts current auth key.
+Note,<br/> this function adds additional resource ownership to the resource account and should only be<br/> used for resource accounts that need access to <code>Coin&lt;AptosCoin&gt;</code>.

 <pre><code>public entry fun create_resource_account_and_fund(origin: &amp;signer, seed: vector&lt;u8&gt;, optional_auth_key: vector&lt;u8&gt;, fund_amount: u64)<br/></code></pre>